 We often preach the virtues of buying less but buying better.
-It makes sense for your wallet, the environment, and you’ll end up with a garment that’ll get better with time.
-This is no different with denim jeans.
+It makes sense for your wallet, the environment, and you’ll end up with a garment that’ll get better with time, rather than fast fashion that’s falling apart at the seams.
+And when it comes to finding the best jeans for men, this is no different.

 In fact, if you’re going to spend big on a piece of clothing, there’s arguably no better investment than a pair of jeans.
 You can wear them with virtually anything, a well made pair will last forever, and then there’s the fade potential of raw denim, which is sole reason for many indigo enthusiasts to drop hundreds on blank denim canvasses, on which every step, bend and lean paints a new brush stroke.